 As an economic downturn approaches, we could build on this skill by producing content about it.
 That way, when pool owners research pool resurfacing, our website would come up.
 This positions us to move into a new revenue stream if the market demands it.

-Now, I don’t think a recession is a time to suddenly open up new facets of your business.
+Again, I don’t think a recession is a time to suddenly open up new facets of your business.
 After all, growth takes cash, and you are likely to have less of it.

-Do this now: Brainstorm what relates services you might begin to focus on, considering the skills you have.
+Brainstorm what related services you might begin to focus on, considering the skills you have.